-If you love fresh, ripe peaches, then this Fresh Peach Tart is for you!
-The peaches aren’t cooked in the oven, so they keep their wonderful, just-picked tasted and texture.
-Juicy peaches + buttery tart dough = peach perfection!
+If you love ripe, juicy peaches, then this Fresh Peach Tart is for you!
+The peaches aren’t cooked in the oven, so they keep their wonderful, just-picked taste and texture.
+Juicy peaches + buttery pecan tart dough = peach perfection!

 Want to save this recipe?